SFARI 2023 Winter Pilot awardees announced

 Heike Rebholz, Ph.D.
 (Institut de Psychiatrie et Neuroscience de Paris)

-Cell-specific phosphoproteomic profiling in a mouse model of ASD, linked to a dysregulated kinase
+Cell-specific phosphoproteomic profiling in a mouse model of autism linked to a dysregulated kinase

 Jason Yi, Ph.D.
 (Washington University in St. Louis)

-Harnessing functional variant analysis for targeted inhibitor design
+Harnessing functional variant analysis for the targeted design of inhibitors of UBE3A

 *Megan Dennis later declined her Pilot award after receiving an NIH/NIMH award (R01MH132818) for work that overlapped significantly with her SFARI Pilot Award project proposal.